 Contact us and we’ll explain what you’re entitled to and how to proceed.
 We will provide a written opinion on your query, which you will receive within 48 hours.

-If none of the above applies to you, and you decide to make a living as a dog walker or fitness trainer alongside your accountancy work, you should first find out what kind of business it is.
-Trades are divided into two groups – licensed (for which you must first obtain a license – e.g. taxi service) and reporting trades.
+If none of the above applies to you and you decide that you want to make a living as a dog walker or fitness trainer alongside your accountancy work, you should first find out what kind of business it is.
+Trades are divided into two groups – licensed trades (for which you must first obtain a licence – e.g. taxi service) and reporting trades.
 Notifiable trades include craft trades, bound trades and free trades.
-For the first two, i.e. craft and bound trades, in addition to the general conditions, there is also a condition of professional competence, while no professional competence is required for free trades.
+For the first two trades, i.e. craft and bonded trades, in addition to the general conditions, there is also a condition of professional competence, while no professional competence is required for free trades.

 You will then go to the trade office, where you will fill in a single registration form and apply for a trade licence.
-You will need a list of registered activities, proof of identity and CZK 1,000.
+You will need a list of registered activities, proof of identity and a fee of CZK 1,000.

-You can register as a self-employed person (self-employed) with your tax office, the district social security office and your health insurance company at the same time.
+You can register as a self-employed person (self-employed) at the same time with your tax office, the district social security administration and your health insurance company.

-Tip: We have discussed in detail the procedure for setting up a trade in our article.
+We have discussed the procedure for setting up a trade in detail in our article.

-Tip: Social security or health insurance debt can build up quickly – just forget one payment or fail to pay the full amount and you’re done.
+A social security or health insurance debt can arise quickly – just forget one payment or fail to pay the full amount and you’re done for.
 On top of that, there are penalties and you could be in for a nasty surprise.
 So how exactly does it work if you’re self-employed and what if your employer doesn’t pay your insurance?
 Find out in our article.

-Tip: Business is also associated with the mandatory establishment of a data box.
+The establishment of a data mailbox is also compulsory in connection with business.
 Read our article on tips for using a data box.

-But maybe you’re not asking yourself how to combine both types of activity, but which one to choose.
+But you may be wondering not how to combine both types of activity, but which one to choose.
 For example, if your employer gives you the choice of being employed or invoiced.
-In this case, you should know that if you do dependent work for your employer, it is very likely to be a quasi-scheme, which is illegal and can result in fines not only for your employer but also for you.
+In this case, you should know that if you do dependent work for your employer, it is very likely to be a quasi-scheme, which is illegal and can result in fines not only for the employer but also for you.
 If it is indeed a scheme where you would be supplying work as an independent person (for example, as a translator), look at the following areas when making your decision:

-Tip: Unfortunately, not every business is successful or promising.
-If yours isn’t bringing you the joy, money, or anything else you originally expected, you may be considering shutting it down.
+Unfortunately, not every business is successful or promising.
+If yours isn’t bringing you the joy, money or anything else you originally expected, you may be considering shutting it down.
 We’ve discussed how to wind up a business legally, time-wise and financially in our article.

 Our team of experienced attorneys will help you solve any legal issue.
 Within 24 hours we’ll evaluate your situation and suggest a step-by-step solution, including all costs.
 The price for this proposal is only CZK 690, and this is refunded to you when you order service from us.